What grades are offered by Colorado Preparatory Academy?

 How much time do students spend on the computer?

-CPA understands the importance of face-to-face instructional opportunities, which may range from enrichment programs for gifted students to interventions with students who may be struggling.
+CPA understands the importance of face-to-face instructional opportunities and we offer options for in-person instruction, which may range from enrichment programs for advanced learners to interventions with students who may be struggling.

 Do you provide curriculum for special needs children?

 Depending on a child's IEP, we can tailor our curriculum to meet your needs.
 To discuss your child's needs with us, please contact our office, and we will put you in touch with our special education team.
 Please consult Stacy Altman at email@example.com, for any questions regarding Child Find and refer to the Falcon School District Special Education Policies for specific information regarding Child Find and students with IEPs.